Our Commitment to Safety Excellence

 Proactive Safety Culture

-Safety at Camp Highlander isn’t just a set of rules - it’s woven into the fabric of our camp culture.
-Our staff undergoes extensive safety training before each session and participates in ongoing safety education throughout the summer.
+Our staff undergoes extensive safety training before the start of each summer.
 We maintain industry-leading staff-to-camper ratios, ensuring constant supervision and immediate response capability.

-Every activity, from arts and crafts to our high-adventure programs, follows detailed safety protocols developed through decades of experience and regularly updated based on best practices.
+Every activity, from arts and crafts to our high-adventure programs, follows detailed safety protocols developed through decades of experience and regular updates based on best practices.
 Our counselors are trained to anticipate and prevent potential risks while still allowing campers to challenge themselves and grow.

 Emergency Preparedness & Response